-Mount two pictures on the board that represent a 'warm climate' and a 'cold For example, you may use a picture of Hawaii for the warm climate and a picture of wintertime in Manitoba for the cold climate.
+- \ Mount two pictures on the board that represent a 'warm climate' and a 'cold climate.'
+For example, you may use a picture of Hawaii for the warm climate and a picture of wintertime in Manitoba for the cold climate.
 Encourage the children to compare and contrast the contents of the pictures.
 Lead the discussion into how 'weather' affects men.
-Direct the conversation towards 'clothing.'

-Lead this into a discussion of the different forms of clothing worn in different climate or weather conditions.
+Direct the conversation towards 'clothing.' - \ Lead this into a discussion of the different forms of clothing worn in different climate or weather conditions.

-- Before the lesson begins, place a number of winter and summer clothing items in a container.
-Tell the children that you are about to go to You have packed all of the clothes that you need for the trip.
-As you talk, remove one of the 'winter' items from the container. ren should quickly indicate to you that you have selected an inappropriate clothing item for Hawaii.
+- \ Before the lesson begins, place a number of winter and summer clothing items in a container.
+Tell the children that you are about to go to Hawaii.
+You have packed all of the clothes that you need for the trip.
+As you talk, remove one of the 'winter' items from the container.
+The children should quickly indicate to you that you have selected an inappropriate clothing item for Hawaii.
 Continue to remove the clothing items from the container until all items have been presented.
-Encourage the children to assist you in classifying the clothes according to 'winter' and 'summer.' - Introduce the illustrations from this Unit of the clothing items to the Mount the illustrations on the board as they are presented. children should hear the ML vocabulary words a number of times during this introduction process. - Provide each child with a clothing item.
-The child should then use writing paper and pencil to list all of the 'specifics' of the clothing item that This should include size, fabric, washing instructions, etc. collect all of the clothing items and place them on the floor. child read his 'specifics' and the remaining children should attempt to identify the clothing item described by the child.
-Repeat this process until all of the clothing items have been identified. - Provide each child with an illustration from page 77 (prepare extra illustrations if necessary).
-Also, provide each child with tracing paper The children should then trace their illustration. and a pencil. ate among the children as they work, repeating the NL vocabulary words often.
+Encourage the children to assist you in classifying the clothes according to 'winter' and 'summer.' - \ Introduce the illustrations from this Unit of the clothing items to the children.
+Mount the illustrations on the board as they are presented.
+The children should hear the NL vocabulary words a number of times during this introduction process. - \ Provide each child with a clothing item.
+The child should then use writing paper and pencil to list all of the 'specifics' of the clothing item that he has.
+This should include size, fabric, washing instructions, etc. Then collect all of the clothing items and place them on the floor.
+Have a child read his 'specifics' and the remaining children should attempt to identify the clothing item described by the child.
+Repeat this process until all of the clothing items have been identified. - \ Provide each child with an illustration from this Unit (prepare extra illustrations if necessary).
+Also, provide each child with tracing paper and a pencil.
+The children should then trace their illustration.
+Circulate among the children as they work, repeating the NL vocabulary words often.
 Collect the tracings and keep them for use later in this Unit.